-If fewer than 36 hours have passed since said workout, you need to be careful because the fibers haven't had enough time to repair, says Simmons.
+If fewer than 36 hours have passed since said workout, you need to be careful because the fibers haven't had enough time to repair, says Christine Simmons, Tier 3+ trainer at Equinox Sports Club New York.
 As a warm-up, foam roll sore muscle groups for five minutes each, then do 10 minutes of dynamic drills.
 These practices will reduce mid-exercise discomfort and speed up what’s left of the healing process.

 During your workout, avoid training your aching muscles.
 If you do, you should at least move in a different plane.
 For example, your session the day after a long run would ideally be an upper-body circuit, but you could do a lower-body routine consisting of lateral and rotational exercises.